SebISU/MultiprocessGame/README.md

-# master multithreading in c
+# master multithreading and multiprocesssing in c